-Healthcare organizations frequently turn to Managed Service Providers (MSPs) to deploy and manage private, hybrid or public cloud solutions.
+Healthcare organizations frequently turn to Cloud Managed Service Providers (MSPs) to deploy and manage private, hybrid or public cloud solutions.
 MSPs play a crucial role in ensuring that healthcare organizations maintain secure and HIPAA compliant infrastructure.

 Although most MSPs offer the same basic services – cloud design, migration, and maintenance – the MSP’s security expertise and their ability to build compliant solutions on both private and public clouds can vary widely.